Christoph Sander

 in which scholars dealt with loadstones, magnetism, and explanations of

-magnetic attraction.
 Ongoing digital research and publications relating to this topic are continously

 published on my website Rara